-The size of the aggregated watershed area was not a primary factor regulating the typical size of the plumes observed in the nearshore coastal waters off Southern California.
+The size of the aggregated watershed area was not a primary factor regulating the typical size of the plumes observed in the nearshore coastal waters off southern California.
 This result can be attributed to the fact that each of the four areas analyzed consisted of multiple watersheds, each with its own characteristics; thereby diminishing the effect of each individual watershed on plume size.
-However, when the difference between the aggregated watershed areas was dramatic, the rain/plume relationships were qualitatively different; e.g., in the smallest watershed of the SM region, the plume characteristics were different from the three other study regions.
-At the same time, when we compared the VE, SD, and SP regions, no direct correlation was revealed between the watershed area and the typical plume size.
-Largest plumes were observed in the VE region (Table 3; Figure 5), whose watersheds were not the largest; both the SP and SD watersheds exceeded Ventura in terms of area size (8762 - 9320 km2 vs. 6831 km2).
-Previous studies (Mertes and Warrick 2001, Warrick and Fong 2004) of the quantitative relationship between the drainage (A) and river plume (P) areas indicated that these two parameters exhibited a power relationship $(P = c \times A^b)$.
+However, when the difference between the aggregated watershed areas was dramatic, the rain/plume relationships were qualitatively different; e.g., in the smallest watershed of Santa Monica Bay, the plume characteristics were different from the three other study regions.
+At the same time, when we compared the Ventura, San Pedro, and Orange County/San Diego regions, no direct correlation was revealed between the watershed area and the typical plume size.
+Largest plumes were observed in the Ventura region (see Table 3 and Fig. 5), whose watersheds were not the largest; both the San Pedro and Orange County/ San Diego watersheds exceeded Ventura in terms of area size (8762-9320 km vs. 6831 km).
+Previous studies (Mertes & Warrick, 2001; Warrick & Fong, 2004) of the quantitative relationship between the drainage (A) and river plume (P)areas indicated that these two parameters exhibited a power relationship $(P=cA^b)$ .
 We explain this apparent contradiction by the fact that in this study we aggregated discharge estimates from multiple watersheds of different size, land use, hydrologic control, intrinsic sediment yield, etc., rather than individual watersheds with similar elevation and land-use characteristics.
 This aggregation likely confounded our ability to discern a clear relationship between watershed area and plume size.

-According to our results, only in Santa Monica Bay did a smaller watershed area (1170 km2) result in much smaller plumes.
+According to our results, only in Santa Monica Bay did a smaller watershed area (1170 km) result in much smaller plumes.
 In this region, only heavy rains (>2.5 cm) produced optical plume signatures comparable with the other three regions.
 Small and moderate rainstorms (<2.5 cm) contributed to detectable plume signatures, but this influence was much weaker than in other regions, resulting in a lower nLw555 estimated as the optimal plume boundary indicator.
 As such, freshwater plumes in Santa Monica Bay were qualitatively different from the plumes observed in the Ventura, San Pedro, and Orange County/San Diego regions.
-We attribute this difference to a combination of size, terrain and land use characteristics of the Santa Monica Bay catchment area, as well as watershed orientation and other intrinsic watershed properties.
-Specifically, Santa Monica Bay receives runoff from a broad range of land use types (developed vs. natural) that drain directly to the ocean via short, steep watersheds.
+We attribute this difference to a combination of size, terrain and land-use characteristics of the Santa Monica Bay catchment area, as well as watershed orientation and other intrinsic watershed properties.
+Specifically, Santa Monica Bay receives runoff from a broad range of land-use types (developed vs. natural) that drain directly to the ocean via short, steep watersheds.
 In contrast, other watersheds are less heterogeneous and/or have larger areas to integrate different runoff sources.